 “You woke, you got out of bed, you proceeded to dress, to breakfast, to read the paper, catch a bus and so on.
 Try to follow this sequence of yourself pictorially observed, from moment to moment, exactly as if you were unwinding a film.”

-But his rationale for the counting is important.
-It is that: “… counting occupies the thinking brain and thus naturally allows the pictorial memory to work more easily.
+His rationale for the counting is important: “… counting occupies the thinking brain and thus naturally allows the pictorial memory to work more easily.
 Remember that one of our objects is precisely not to think about what we represent.
 Thinking not only impedes the pictorial representation but it subtly but surely falsifies the pictures.
 For numerous reasons, the thinking brain must be preoccupied while the show is on; and there is no simpler means than counting.”
-Note that this is redolent of Yelov’s advice in Meetings with Remarkable Men about learning words from foreign languages.
+This is redolent of Yelov’s advice in Meetings with Remarkable Men about learning words from foreign languages.
 It is, of course, based on Gurdjieff’s theory of the different parts of the mind.

-In respect of weakness of memory, he makes the acute point that one often finds that when one tries to recall what happened next, the counting stops.
+In respect of weakness of memory, Orage makes the acute point that one often finds that when trying to recall “what happened next,” the counting stops.
 Further, when one regains the thread, one often loses it again.
 But, “the interruptions, frequent at first, become fewer.
 From being an inexpert operator constantly breaking the film, the persistent student becomes expert.
 And his reward is not only the review of the day, but the control of mind that has made such a review possible.”

 Orage avers that many have worked at this discipline, and found that it starts to proceed almost of itself.
-The point is not to do it unconsciously, however, it will never be quite that if done conscientiously.
+The aim is to always attempt it conscientiously.
 The aim is to be conscious, as we mentioned at the very start of this post.
-It is the conjoining of an intrinsically good work with the conscious method which makes this exercise so valuable.
+It is the conjoining of an intrinsically good work with the conscious method which makes this discipline valuable.

 I might add that two things I myself have found are that, once more, it is highly advisable to return to it during the day: when I am doing something, like typing this, I stop for a second.
 I recall, I wish to review this tonight.
 And as I bring this thought to my presence, my state changes: the impartial (or more impartial) observer starts to appear.
 That is its own reward.
-What will happen tonight, the night will show, but my state right now is better.
+What will happen tonight is not guaranteed, but my state right now is better.